 Make sure parking brake is fully disengaged before operating the snowmobile.
 When you ride the vehicle, brake pads that are caused to drag by a continuous pressure on the lever may cause damage to the brake system and cause loss of braking capacity and/or fire.

-To engage mechanism, squeeze brake lever and maintain while pulling locking lever with a finger.
+To engage mechanism, squeeze brake lever and maintain while pulling locking lever with a finger in the desired locking position.
 When brake lever is held at halfway the parking brake should be fully applied.